lmc2179/lmc2179.github.io/drafts/isoelastic.md

 $f(x) = y = \alpha x ^ \beta$

-The interpretation of this model is a little different
+The interpretation of this model is a little different than the usual OLS model.
+Instead, we'll ask: how does multiplying the input multiply the output?
+That is, how do percent changes in $x$ produce percent changes in $y$?
+For example, we might wonder what happens when we increase the input by 10%, ie multiplying it by 1.1.
+Lets see how multiplying the input by $m$ creates a multiplier on the output:

 $\frac{f(xm)}{f(x)} = \frac{\alpha (xm)^\beta}{\alpha x ^ \beta} = m^\beta$

+That means for this model, we can summarize changes between variables as:

 > Under this model, multiplying the input by _m_ multiplies the output by $m^\beta$.